tranngocminhhieu/njv-metabase-retry/README.md

 We can change the version in https://pastebin.com/raw/0uJU5URe, the application will check the version when opening automatically.
 If the version is not the latest version, the application can not run anymore.

 ## Changelog
+### 1.1
+- User can delete input (Documents/metabase_retry) with a button.
+- Fix wrong counter when run multiple query.
+- Remove save parameters feature.
+- Count serius error and stop query if it had 10 serius error.
+- Check valid parameters online if '?' not in question url.

 ### 1.0
 1. Checking the user input infomations.
 - The app will check valid question URL.